luxonis/depthai-docs-website/new_system/source/pages/faq.rst

 It also allows running inference in programmatic ways for quality assurance, refining model performance, etc., as the images are pushed from the host, instead of pulled from the onboard camera in this mode.

-DepthAI/megaAI will also support an additional host-communication mode in the `Gen2 Pipeline Builer <https://github.com/luxonis/depthai/issues/136>`_, which will be available in December 2020.
+DepthAI/megaAI will also support an additional host-communication mode in the `Gen2 Pipeline Builer <https://github.com/luxonis/depthai/issues/136>`__, which will be available in December 2020.

 What Information is Stored on the DepthAI Boards
 ################################################

 Initial Crowd Supply backers received boards which hat literally nothing stored on them.
 All information was loaded from the host to the board.
-This includes the BW1097 (`here <https://docs.luxonis.com/products/bw1097/#setup>`_), which had the calibration stored on the included microSD card.
+This includes the BW1097 (:ref:`BW1097 <BW1097 - RaspberryPi Compute Module>`), which had the calibration stored on the included microSD card.

-So each hardware model which has stereo cameras (e.g. `BW1097 <https://docs.luxonis.com/products/bw1097/>`_, `BW1098FFC <https://docs.luxonis.com/products/bw1098ffc/>`_, `BW1098OBC <https://docs.luxonis.com/products/bw1098obc/>`_, and
+So each hardware model which has stereo cameras (e.g. :ref:`BW1097 <BW1097 - RaspberryPi Compute Module>`, :ref:`BW1098FFC <BW1098FFC - USB3 with Modular Cameras>`, :ref:`BW1098OBC <BW1098OBC - USB3 with Onboard Cameras>`, and
-`BW1094 <https://docs.luxonis.com/products/bw1094/>`_) has the capability to store the calibration data and field-of-view, stereo basline (:code:`L-R distance`) and relative location of the color camera to the stereo cameras (:code:`L-RGB distance`) as well as camera orientation (:code:`L/R swapped`).
+:ref:`BW1094 <BW1094 - RaspberryPi Hat>`) has the capability to store the calibration data and field-of-view, stereo basline (:code:`L-R distance`) and relative location of the color camera to the stereo cameras (:code:`L-RGB distance`) as well as camera orientation (:code:`L/R swapped`).
 To retrieve this information, simply run :code:`python3 depthai_demo.py` and look for
 :code:`EEPROM data:`.

-Example of information pulled from a `BW1098OBC <https://docs.luxonis.com/products/bw1098obc/>`_ is below:
+Example of information pulled from a :ref:`BW1098OBC <BW1098OBC - USB3 with Onboard Cameras>` is below:

 .. code-block::